amsaren/course_materials/Biocontainers_2021/Tutorials/building_containers_from_def_file.md

 singularity inspect --runscript macs3.sif
 ```

-### Adding information about the container
+### 3.2 Adding information about the container

-Singularity automatically add some metadata to the container.
+Singularity automatically adds some metadata to the container.
 This includes Singularity version number, build date, base
 image etc. If you wish to add some additional metadata, e.g your contact information, you do it in section `%labels`.
 This
 is advisable, especially if you wish to distribute the container.

 ```text
 %labels
   Maintainer my.address@example.net
   Version v1.0
 ```